bartificer/programming-by-stealth/docs/pbs87.md

 }
 ```

-There is of course no need to create a separate variable, so we can collapse this down like so:
+Of course, there is no need to create a separate variable.
+We can collapse this down like so:

 ```javascript
 // iterate over 5 random numbers and print them